lChap701/lChap701/README.md

 - 🔨 I have used Node.js, WAMP, Apache Tomcat, and Azure

 ## Favorites
-- 💗 My favorite programming languages are PHP and COBOL
+- 💗 My favorite programming languages are PHP, C#, and COBOL
 - 💙 My favorite IDE is Visual Studio 2019
 - 💜 My favorite text editor is Visual Studio Code
 - 🖤 My favorite DBMS is MySQL